SuhruthY/GRIP_Task5/README.md

-# Color Detection using Python
+# Color Detection using Python: [nbviewer](https://nbviewer.jupyter.org/github/SuhruthY/GRIP_Task5/blob/master/color_detection.ipynb)

 ## Overview
 &emsp;The task aims to detect colors of a given image by the user.
 I have use Python cv2 module, numpy, pyplot from matplotlib and sklearn to do the job.